yuanshunning/pickit-docs/docs/documentation/teach/explaining-the-teach-detection-parameters.rst

    <div>

-The Pick-it Teach vision engine is designed to detect complex 3D shapes.
+The Pickit Teach vision engine is designed to detect complex 3D shapes.
 This article explains its detection parameters.
-For details on how to use Pick-it Teach, please refer to the  `How to use Pick-it Teach <https://support.pickit3d.com/article/162-detection-pick-it-teach>`__ article.
+For details on how to use Pickit Teach, please refer to the  `How to use Pickit Teach <https://support.pickit3d.com/article/162-detection-pick-it-teach>`__ article.